The Spouse / Mate / Partner of the Narcissist

 In one narcissist’s words:

-“My mother was broken, I now realize from the
+“My mother was broken, I now

 I remember vividly that, even as a 4 year old, I wanted to save her, to fix her, to put her back together, to make her whole and happy.
 She had such a beautiful smile and a way with storytelling and fun games.
 In between her monster phases.
 Gradually, the darkness took over and there was nothing left of her and I failed to rescue the first significant woman in my life.
 I haven't seen her since 1995.